-Gastroscopy is defined by the National Institutes of Health as a diagnostic endoscopic procedure that visualizes the upper part of the gastrointestinal tract up to the duodenum.
+Gastroscopy is defined by the National Institutes of Health as a diagnostic endoscopic procedure that visualises the upper part of the gastrointestinal tract up to the duodenum.

 It is an investigation of the oesophagus and stomach from the mouth through to the start of the small intestine.
 This uses a tiny camera mounted at the end of a thin, flexible tube.
 It makes detection of conditions associated with stomach cancer much easier, such as inflammation and ulcers, as well as bacteria that increase the risk of stomach cancer.
 This procedure is considered as a minimally invasive procedure since it does not require an incision into one of the major body cavities and does not require any significant recovery after the procedure, unless sedation or anesthesia has been used.